Special Weather Statement issued for Union County by NWS - News Break

 Special Weather Statement issued for Union County by NWS

-Effective: 2021-05-21 12:00:00 MDT Expires: 2021-05-21 17:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Union County SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN UNION COUNTY UNTIL 545 PM MDT At 511 PM MDT, Doppler radar was tracking a strong thunderstorm 9 miles southwest of Clayton, moving north at 55 mph.
-Half inch hail and wind gusts of 50 to 55 mph will be possible with this storm.
-Locations impacted include Clayton, Clayton Lake State Park, Seneca and Moses.
-This includes Highway 64 between Mile Markers 419 and 429.alerts.weather.gov
+Effective: 2021-05-23 16:10:00 MDT Expires: 2021-05-23 23:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If threatening weather approaches your area, take shelter in a sturdy building.
+Target Area: Union County SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN UNION COUNTY UNTIL 1115 PM MDT At 1045 PM MDT, Doppler radar was tracking a strong thunderstorm 14 miles west of Kenton, or 26 miles north of Clayton, moving northeast at 30 mph.
+Nickel size hail and wind gusts up to 50 mph will be possible with this storm.
+Heavy rain will also be possible with this storm.
+This storm will remain over mainly rural areas of northeastern Union County.
+A Severe Thunderstorm Watch remains in effect until 1100 PM MDT for northeastern New Mexico.alerts.weather.gov